IT4063C-Fall24/hello-github-agrawasu/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- How to clone a repository, create and edit files, and commit changes with descriptive commit messages.

 **I struggled with:** (repeat as needed)
-- .
+- Initially I opened it in my IDE but then I remembered that you can create and edit files directly on GitHub.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I am good for now.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get 20 out of 20.

 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- Nothing for this project

 **I received help from the following people:** (repeat as needed)
-- .
+- No one for this project.